-Balancing Huger and Satietyby Amylee Amos MS, RDN, IFMCPNutrition
+Balancing Huger and Satietyby Amylee Amos PhD, RDN, IFMCPNutrition

 To snack or not to snack, that is the question that I hear all the time.
 It brings up another huge issue- how many meals should we eat per day?
 Three square meals?
 Lots of small meals throughout the day?
 The media seems to send us a different message every week.
 So what is the answer, and specifically what is the answer if your primary concern is brain health and preventing Alzheimer's disease?

 As with everything in nutrition science, there isn’t one clear cut, black and white answer.
 Sigh, I know.
 The truth is, it depends.
 For many of my clients, their mental health thrives off of two meals a day with no snacks.
 For others, a few small snacks along with their meals helps them feels at their best.
 We take a number of factors into consideration when determining how a client plans meals and snacks throughout the day including genetics, metabolics, anthropometrics, and lifestyle.

 We take all of that information and create a personalized meal and snack timing outline, including an optimized plan for time restricted fasting.
 But the really important part is what comes next: listening to your body.
 It’s powerful to have outlines and templates that structure your lifestyle, and when it comes to preventing Alzheimer’s disease, meal planning and timing is an essential part of that.
 But, equally important is realigning your body so that you can understand and respond to the signals it’s sending you.
 In theory, that’s how you should determine when and how to snack.